HannahMwende/India-startup-funding-analysis/README.md

 4. What is the average funding amount received by start-ups in India during this period?
 5. Is there a correlation between the funding amount and the number of investors involved in funding rounds?

-## We have also developed three hypotheses for testing:
+## The following hypothesis were formulated for testing:
 Hypothesis 1: <br>
 ```Null```: The funding received by start-ups in India has not demonstrated consistent upward trajectory over the years.<br>
 ```Alternate```: The funding received by start-ups in India has demonstrated a consistent upward trajectory over the years.